elinaldosoft/ddquery/README.md

-# dquery
+# Django Debug Query (ddquery)
-DQuery is one lib in python for debug through console log the queries sql, for database relational
+Ddquery is one lib in python for debug through console log the queries sql, for database relational